MarioVilas/winappdbg/doc/source/Instrumentation.rst

 You can implement process instrumentation in your Python scripts by using the provided set of classes: :ref:`System <the-system-class>`, :ref:`Process <the-process-class>`, :ref:`Thread <the-thread-class>` and :ref:`Module <the-module-class>`.
 Each one acts as a snapshot of the processes, threads and DLL modules in the system.

 A *System* object is a snapshot of all running processes.
-It contains *Process* objects, which in turn are snapshots of processes.
-A *Process* object contains *Thread* and *Module* objects.
+It contains *Process* objects, which in turn are snapshots of threads and modules, containing *Thread* and *Module* objects.

 .. note::